AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

        X : access Cell := Current_Cell.Next;

-  - or through a call
+  - or through a call (access type can be named or anonymous)

     .. code:: Ada